 Next, spend time in advance building relationships among the members of your team.
 The more comfortable group members feel with one another, the more smoothly the trip is likely to go.

 Several months prior to your adventure, spend Tuesday nights together in someone’s home, working through a small group Bible study together.
-Set aside a Saturday to do some team-building activity; participate in a local Habitat for Humanity project, for example, or volunteer to paint an elderly member’s garage together.
+Set aside a Saturday to do some team-building activity; participate together in a local Habitat for Humanity project, for example, or volunteer as a group to paint an elderly member’s garage.

 Whether you spend a week in Alabama or a month in Guatemala, tensions are bound to arise as team members tire or differences of opinion pop up.
 The more secure team members feel with one another before this happens, the more readily they will be able to resolve conflicts, working through difficulties in love and trust.

 One additional point.
-If your team focuses on building relationships with the people you are serving in addition to a focus on completing the project goals you have set for yourselves, team members and those whom you serve will both experience a greater heart impact.
+If your team focuses on building relationships with the people you are serving, in addition to a focus on completing the project goals you have set for yourselves, team members and those whom you serve will be more likely to experience a greater heart impact.
 Remember, growth in discipleship does not happen in a vacuum, but rather, in relationship.

 Don’t Go It Alone

-Then, too, don’t neglect your homework, especially if this is your first or second trip!
+Don’t neglect to do your homework, especially if this is your first or second trip!
 Many websites include detailed information on practical matters like scheduling, safety, leadership training, different kinds of service opportunities, and the like.
-Simply type terms like “short-term mission trip” into an Internet search engine and begin to explore the sites that you find.
+To access them, simply type terms like “short-term mission trip” into an Internet search engine and begin to explore the sites that you find.

 Be sure you understand the boundaries your ministry partners set up.
 Then respect those boundaries.
 This will avoid duplication of efforts.
-(Remember the church with 12 coats of paint!)
+(Remember the school with the 12 coats of paint!)
 Respecting boundaries will help ensure that your group helps—and avoids hindering—ongoing efforts in the region.
-And it will make planning much easier and safety less a concern.
+It will make planning much easier.
+And it will help reduce safety concerns.